 - Make circles with your tongue out, then tap each tooth with the tongue.

-- Alternate bwtween covering your upper lip with the lower lip, and the other way around.
+- Alternate between covering your upper lip with the lower lip, and the other way around.

 - Purse your lips and strongly blow air out, as pronouncing b and p letters.

 - Press your lips together in forward pout and make a funnel with your mouth, as pronouncing o and u letters.

 - Raise and lower your lower jaw, then move back and forth, left and right.